 The LIVE.LOUD!
-Project is an initiative that gives our Lunchtime Group’s an opportunity to live their faith in action and to do something that would contribute toward positive change and transformation to their school community.
-These events range from encouraging post-it note drops all the way through to free sausage sizzles and beyond.
+Project is an initiative that gives our Lunchtime Groups an opportunity to live their faith in action and to do something that would contribute toward positive change and transformation in their school community.

 FEEL THE LOVE